Joseph is the Vice President of Customer Success at ClearPoint

 The seven strategy maps below are hypothetical and for educational purposes only—but they can serve as a kind of scorecard template as you work on building your own.

 In the software example above, the customer and internal perspectives are combined.
 This highlights what the customer is looking for and how the company is responding.
-There are three areas focused around the customer relationship, market leadership and operational excellence.
+There are three areas focused on the customer relationship, market leadership, and operational excellence.
 The company also split their “Learning and Growth” perspective into two sections: Industry Expertise and Talent.

 This is a nice example strategy map because it shows that you don’t have to have a perfect Norton Kaplan scorecard; you can be flexible with a map as long as it lays out your organization’s strategy in a clear way.